-I am a Decision Science Lead (VP) at JPMorgan Chase.
-My work focuses on reinforcement learning and its application to challenging real-world problems, in domains such as industrial and experimental design, user experience and human-computer interaction, drug discovery, robotics, visual navigation, or chip design.
-I am particularly interested in incorporating human-like flexibility, adaptivity and autonomy into machine learning algorithms, with the aim of developing the theoretical and practical approaches needed to understand, predict, and assist human behaviour, or complement human expertise.
+Welcome to my site!
+I currently work as Decision Science Lead (VP) at JPMorgan Chase, researching and implementing artificial intelligence.
+My work in machine learning primarily focuses on the areas of reinforcement learning and natural language processing, and the application of AI to challenging real-world problems.
+Working in industry, I have led efforts in and contributed progress to domains such as financial forecasting and optimisation, NLP tools for customer care, drug discovery, chip design and robotics.
+As a researcher I am particularly interested in incorporating human-like flexibility, adaptivity and autonomy into machine learning algorithms, and to develop tools to understand, predict and assist human behaviour, and complement human expertise.

-In pursuit of these goals I use tools from Reinforcement Learning, Bayesian Statistics and Deep Learning to develop algorithms for lifelong and continual learning problems.
-In this framework I have worked e.g. on multi-task and continual RL and flexible planning, as well as on transfer learning in computer vision and combinatorial optimization.
+In pursuit of these goals I use tools from Reinforcement Learning, Bayesian Statistics, Deep Learning, and Generative AI, to develop algorithms for lifelong and continual learning problems.

 I received my PhD from New York University, where my advisor was Joe LeDoux, and my thesis comprised a mix of computational neuroscience and experimental work.
-Following my PhD, I spent some time as a postdoc at the University of Geneva and at the University of Oxford.
+Following my PhD, I spent some time working at the University of Geneva and at the University of Oxford.
 Before science, I was studying and working as a ‘cellist for many years in the U.K., Germany, and France.

 Some central challenges preventing RL form autonomously solving real-world problems are the ability to break down complex tasks into manageable sub-tasks, and to transfer knowledge from one task/sub-task to another.
 In a series of papers and ongoing work I have contributed new algorithmic tools to decompose and reason about the structure of complex, non-Markovian reinforcement learning problems, while also allowing efficient planning in new settings.
 By representing temporal and causal invariances in the reward functions of such tasks, and a savvy re-evaluation of past experience given the current problem setting, this approach allows fast generalization to new tasks within a task family.
 ‘LPI: Learned Positional Invariances for Transfer of Task Structure and Zero-shot Planning‘ was published at the Workshop on Responsible Decision Making in Dynamic Environments at ICML 2022, and ‘Learning transferable task schemas by representing causal invariances‘ at the Causal Learning and Decision Making Workshop at ICLR 2020.